-Career Edge connects job seekers with paid internships at top employers in Canada, secure employment opportunities, and resources to launch meaningful careers.
-Whether you’re a recent graduate, a person with a disability, or a skilled newcomer to Canada, get valuable Canadian experience that matches your education, skill set, and career choice.
+Career Edge connects job seekers with paid internships at top employers in Canada, secure employment opportunities, and resources to start meaningful careers.
+It is a great resource gain valuable Canadian experience that matches your education, skill set, and career choice.

 Volunteering opportunities and resources

 While looking for a job, you may also consider volunteering as it offers the opportunity to start your professional network by connecting with different people, obtaining local employment related experience, and finding potential references.

 In London, some employers will hire volunteers for a paid job position after completion of their placement.
 An important characteristic of the London economy is building our workforce locally and helping each other succeed.
 Learn more about volunteer opportunities with: